Northern Virginia Airports: Dulles International Airport (IAD) and Reagan National Airport (DCA)

 In 2023, the Metropolitan Washington Airports Authority (MWAA) announce a plan to realign roads and build a new garage and ground transportation center (curb space for passenger drop-off and pick-up) in the space between Garages A and B/C, plus a new staging area for ride-share cars provided by Uber and Lyft.
 That would add an additional 2,830 parking spaces.
 Also, the project would eliminate the need to lease office space in Crystal City by building 80,000 square feet for Metropolitan Washington Airports Authority (MWAA) staff.24

 Loudoun County sought to mitigate noise complaints by establishing an Airport Impact Overlay District in the 1990's.
 The Metropolitan Washington Airports Authority (MWAA) revised noise exposure maps in 2019.
 After Loudoun County updated the Airport Impact Overlay District (AIOD) in 2023, there were 59,000 parcels within the boundaries.
-With Metropolitan Washington Airports Authority support, the county added a requirement that potential homebuyers within the Airport Impact Overlay District had to be notified about the potential for airport-related noise:25
+With Metropolitan Washington Airports Authority support, the county added a requirement that potential homebuyers within the Airport Impact Overlay District had to be notified about airport-related noise:25

 The Federal Aviation Administration has established the Day-Night Average Sound Level (DNL or Ldn) as a measure of community noise; this measure calculates the average noise level over a 24-hour period.
 Three tiers of noise are included in Loudoun’s AIOD: